Skip to main content

 Typical recovery workflow

-2. You investigate the situation with the cloud provider.
+2. You investigate with your cloud provider.

 Step 1: Understand your business needs